inspectordanno/data_viz_deli/README.md

 # The Data Viz Deli
 Teaching interactive data visualization, data journalism, and web development using old family recipes.
-We will not be teaching you how to use a bread slicer.
+We will not explaining how to use a bread slicer.

-The folders correspond to code on the YouTube channel.